 The whole village concept is profound and is also valid and important for its diversity and taught us to have confidence to objectively look at the opportunities that teenagers have in Australian communities and how authentically and genuinely we are working to engage them with those opportunities.

-We will talk more about the issue of stigmatisation, societal perceptions and negative Tagging.
+We will talk more about the issue of stigmatisation, societal perceptions and negative tagging.

 Evidence-based interventions show that children’s behaviour patterns, expectations and attitudes are formed at early ages.
-This provides another exciting opportunity to make greater long-term impact as Midnight Basketball® is currently a program for 12-18-year-olds.
+This provides another exciting opportunity to make greater long-term impact as Midnight Basketball® is currently a tournament for 12-18-year-olds.

 We believe that sport can play an important role in the developmental years and the earlier that all children are engaged, the more benefit they will receive and the more likely they are to continue into other forms of community activities.
 Research also supports the proposition that people adopt and retain healthy and positive lifestyle habits the earlier they initiate them.

-Again, after deep review of the issues and extensive input from community consultations, our gap analysis has identified there is an identified need for more pro-social positive activities with no drugs or alcohol on Friday and Saturday nights.
-And there is a need for all teenagers in the country, not just disadvantaged teenagers.
+Again, after deep review of the issues and extensive input from community consultations, our gap analysis identified there is an identified need for more pro-social positive activities with no drugs or alcohol on Friday and Saturday nights.

-Broadening the program to include all teenagers, not just disadvantaged teenagers, has additional benefits of less stigma around the program being only for disadvantaged teenagers and greater engagement with other teenagers in their communities.
+Broadening the program to include all teenagers, not just disadvantaged teenagers, has additional benefits of less stigma around Midnight Basketball being only for disadvantaged teenagers and greater engagement with other teenagers in their communities.
 Everyone playing together.